awslabs/aurora-dsql-hibernate/README.md

 - **Temporary tables**: Aurora DSQL does not support temporary tables.
 The dialect will use standard tables instead.
 These tables will appear with `HT_` or `HTE_` prefixes, and will be managed automatically by Hibernate.
 - **Truncate command**: Aurora DSQL does not support `TRUNCATE` command.
 The dialect uses a `DELETE` command instead.

+## Developer instructions

+Instructions on how to build and test the dialect are available in the [Developer Instructions](dialect/README.md).

 ## Security